Polish Jewish in Israel

 Introduction / History

 Polish Jews in Israel are upset and disappointed because personal property taken by the Nazis in World War II is not being returned to them.
 In 1939, over three million Jews lived in Poland.
 Most died in combat, in extermination camps or from starvation in ghettos.
 Several hundred synagogues were destroyed during that time, sometimes with the Jews being forced to set their own places of worship on fire.
-Remaining synagogues became factories, prisons or places of entertainment.
+The remaining synagogues became factories, prisons, or places of entertainment.
 Millions of non-Jewish Poles also lost their property to the Nazis, and later to the Communists, so they don't think that the Jews should receive special treatment.

 What Are Their Lives Like?